doctrine/orm/docs/en/reference/tools.rst

 Runtime vs Development Mapping Validation
 -----------------------------------------

-For performance reasons Doctrine 2 has to skip some of the necessary validation of metadata mappings.
+For performance reasons Doctrine ORM has to skip some of the necessary validation of metadata mappings.
 You have to execute this validation in your development workflow to verify the associations are correctly defined.